unt-libraries/django-premis-event-service/README.rst

     (premis-event-service) $ exit (to leave the virtualenv)

-If your Python 2.7 has a different minor version number than 15, you can specify that and it may still work.
+If your Python 2.7 has a different minor version number than 15, you can specify that and it should still work.
 However, if you're using OS X Sierra or later, you will need to specify 2.7.15, because a change in Mac handling of OpenSSL broke pip for earlier versions of Python.

+If you need to generate a requirements.txt file, you can do so with ``pipenv lock -r``.

 Run the tests using tox_
 """"""""""""""""""""""""